What is STAREBEI?

-The selection process is a two-step process beginning with an evaluation of the applications by the Experts Committee, consisting of EIB experts from different departments of the Bank.
-The different aspects evaluated are: the quality of the proposal, the quality of the team, the impact of the proposed activity on the EIB.
-If the Experts Committee considers that some modifications to the original proposal are necessary, the EIB Institute will discuss the matter with the EIB co-tutor in order to improve the proposal, which is then presented anew to the Experts.
-The Experts Committee prepares a recommendation about the proposal for the Knowledge Committee, composed of senior managers representing the various parts of the EIB Group.
-The EIB Institute will communicate the decision of the Knowledge Committee to the EIB co-tutor who will inform the other members of the research team.
+The selection process is a two-step process beginning with an evaluation of the applications by the Experts Committee, consisting of EIB Group experts from different departments of the Bank.
+The different aspects evaluated are: the quality of the proposal, the quality of the team, the impact of the proposed activity on the EIB Group.
+If the Experts Committee considers that some modifications to the original proposal are necessary, the EIB Institute will discuss the matter with the EIB Group co-tutor in order to improve the proposal, which is then presented anew to the Experts.
+The Experts Committee prepares a recommendation about the proposal for the Internal Steering Group (ISG), composed of senior managers representing the various parts of the EIB Group.
+The EIB Institute will communicate the decision of the ISG to the EIB Group co-tutor who will inform the other members of the research team.

 What expenses can be covered?

 The STAREBEI grant is formalised through a contract between the EIB and the beneficiary university, responsible for its STAREBEI researcher.
 The university will receive all EIB payments and is responsible for timely delivery of the junior researcher’s monthly salary allowance.The amount granted to the university will cover a monthly allowance for the researcher, plus administrative and travel expenditure.
-The monthly allowance should be limited to the equivalent of the gross salary of a full-time junior researcher at the same university (up to a maximum of EUR 2 200).
+The monthly allowance should be limited to the equivalent of the gross salary of a full-time junior researcher at the same university.
 A researcher receiving financial assistance from the university or from other research sponsors shall only be entitled to a financial contribution from the EIB to bring his/her income up to the amount of the allowance.

-After the signature of the contract a down payment of up to 25% of the total amount of the grant is made.
+After the signature of the contract a down payment of 10% of the total amount of the grant is made to cover administrative expenses.
 It will act as a rolling fund to support the expenditures incurred whilst waiting for the next disbursements.

 Following the initial payment, disbursements will be executed when the EIB Institute receives a proper bill specifying the expenditures incurred and their justifications during a billing period of approximately three months.